outboundexplorer/laravel-insights/solutions/validation_01/README.md

 **Features**
 * Sign in form with validation
-* Display errors in form
+* Display errors in form (several different methods for displaying errors are demonstrated)
 * Sticky input when fails validation

 ___